Watch a video about “Why This? Why Now?” (June 28, 2020)

 We welcome all persons to participate in our services, classes, and events, regardless of the faith tradition, or lack of one, they represent.
 The core values of Buddhism and the spiritual practice of meditation are conducive to enhancing any other spiritual tradition and its practices.

 First-time visitors are welcome at Wednesday evening 7pm services.
-Participation in other events requires completion of an Introduction to Buddhism classes, held monthly as needed.
+Participation in other events requires completion of an Introduction to Buddhism workshop, generally held monthly.
 See the Regular Services and Classes page.

 What to wear: